What is an Epilogue Explained: Definition & Tips for Writers

 What is an epilogue?

 Classic Greek and Elizabethan plays often included epilogues to explain the later fates of the characters.
 An actor would step forward and speak directly to the audience, offering commentary on the story and dispensing morals, if any were to be found in the tale.
+Note that the epilogue, in this respect, is the exact opposite of the prologue and the preface.

 Since then, the epilogue has naturally evolved.
 Today, this kind of wrap-up is very rarely used in novels.
 It's seen as "spoon-feeding" the reader and it implies a lack of trust — either between the novelist and the reader, or between the writer and their own ending.